ecotoneframework/documentation/modelling/testing-support/testing-messaging.md

 ## Verifying Published Events

-After sending `Command`, you may verify, if given set of `events` were published as a result.&#x20;
+When testing command handlers that publish events, you need to verify that the correct events were published as a result of your command.
+This is crucial for ensuring your business logic triggers the right side effects.

-For this Ecotone introduce `Message Collector` which intercept your message flow.
+Ecotone provides a `Message Collector` that automatically captures all messages flowing through your system during testing, allowing you to inspect what events were published:

 ```php
 $this->assertEquals(